Introduction

 1. What is a solar car telemetry?

-Telemetry in a solar car is a mechanism where there is a collection of real-time data on components of the vehicle,i.e., battery, motor, and solar panels, and this information is transmitted to a remote computer or device where monitoring and analysis are conducted.
+Telemetry in a solar car actively collects real-time data on vehicle components, such as the battery, motor, and solar panels, and transmits this information to a remote computer or device, where engineers and teams monitor and analyze it directly.

 2. Why telemetry in the case of solar vehicles?

-Telemetry assists in checking the performance, enhancing energy management, and addressing other issues at an early stage.
-It enables teams to make more effective decisions in testing or racing and keeps the car safe and running smoothly.
+Telemetry not only assists in checking performance and enhancing energy management but also addresses issues early; moreover, it enables teams to make more effective decisions during testing or racing, which consequently keeps the car safe, reliable, and running smoothly.

 3. What Data is collected by a telemetry system?